jank-lang/jank-lang.org/resources/src/blog/2023-01-13-optimizing-sequences.md

 ;                    Overhead used : 14.193132 ns
 ```

 **Oh no**.
-Clojure takes about 939 ns, while jank, even with the optimize interface,
+Clojure takes about 939 ns, while jank, even with the optimized interface,
 takes 6,191 ns.
 We're not even close!

 ## Profile, change, benchmark, repeat